Canada Country Summary

 0 (bad) - 100 (good) |

-Canada exhibits a relatively low level of corruption, comparable to that of the United States, and has established a robust legal framework to combat corruption and bribery, which is effectively enforced.
-Despite these strengths, the country faces significant challenges from organized crime, including drug trafficking, human trafficking, and financial crimes, which exploit regulatory gaps and require continuous innovation in law enforcement and governance to address.
+Canada experiences relatively low levels of corruption, comparable to those in the United States, and has established a robust legal framework to combat corruption and bribery.
+However, the country faces significant challenges from organized crime, including drug trafficking, human trafficking, and financial crimes, which exploit regulatory gaps and the complexities of criminal markets, necessitating continuous innovation and coordination in law enforcement and governance.

 Economy